 East Bayfront also sets the standard for sustainable neighbourhoods and has already achieved Stage 1 LEED ND Gold certification.

 Supported by state-of-the-art technological infrastructure, East Bayfront will be an intelligent community that will attract pre-eminent organizations from knowledge and creative-based industries.
 Leading-edge companies and organizations already call it home.
-There’s Corus Quay, the new corporate headquarters of Corus Entertainment, one of Canada’s largest media and entertainment companies.
-The George Brown College Waterfront Campus currently under construction will bring more than 3,500 full-time students to the area.
+There’s Corus Quay, the corporate headquarters of Corus Entertainment, one of Canada’s largest media and entertainment companies and The George Brown College Waterfront Campus, which currently brings more than 3,500 full-time students to the area.

-The largest development parcel in East Bayfront, Bayside is comprised of 5.3 hectares (13 acres) and has a prominent waterfront location with extended frontage on the lake.
-With two million sqaure feet of residential and commercial development space, it will become a new urban waterfront district featuring employment, residential, cultural and retail uses, vibrant public spaces and exceptional architecture.
+The largest development parcel in East Bayfront, Bayside is comprised of 5.6 hectares (13 acres) and has a prominent waterfront location with extended frontage on the lake.
+Developed by Hines with its residential partner, Tridel, Bayside has two million square feet of residential and commercial development space.
+It will become a new urban waterfront district featuring employment, residential, cultural and retail uses, vibrant public spaces and exceptional architecture.